Frank Donnellan: Football

-Having been released by Hawthorn at the commencement of the 1927 VFL season, Donnellan played with Thornbury in the C.Y.M.S.
-Association and then moved to North Melbourne and made a solitary appearance late in the season.
+Having been released by Hawthorn at the commencement of the 1927 VFL season, Donnellan played with Thornbury in the CYMS Football Association and then moved to North Melbourne and made a solitary appearance late in the season.
 During the next few years Donnellan did not play VFL football, again playing with Thornbury, but he resumed with North Melbourne halfway through the 1931 VFL season and made 17 consecutive appearances in the team.
 During this run of games he changed position from being a key forward to playing at full-back.

 At the start of the 1933 VFL season, Donnellan transferred to Fitzroy and he played as full-back in every game for the next two seasons before his retirement.

 Later life

 In 1935 Frank Donnellan married Jane Elizabeth O’Connell and they lived in Melbourne until his death in 1994.
 Donnellan is buried at the Andersons Creek Cemetery in Warrandyte.